-The Section 10(14) with Rule 2BB provides for exemption of transport allowance.
-Following explain the amount of exemption:
+Section 10(14) with Rule 2BB provides conditions for transport allowance exemption.
+The following table explains the amount of exemption:

 |Transport allowance for commuting from place of residence to place of duty